tofke/BTCi-mn-setup/README.md

 Complete setup guide and automated script to be written ... sorry for those not familiar with Linux cli.

+#### Note : my previous guide with installation script has moved to https://github.com/tofke/old_btcimn
+(you can eventually refer to it if you need to compare how to send collateral, or use any other guide proposed in the Discord channel)

 If you want to manually install it, you can find binaries of "headless" XBI (xbid, xbi-cli and xbi-tx) herein.

 Supported versions include Ubuntu 14.04 (x86_64), 16.04 (x86_64 and aarch64) and 18.04 (x86_64).